michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/5-helpful-resources/frequently-asked-questions.md

 ### What tools and other items do we need to bring?

-**Tools:**&nbsp;<br>Each group is asked to bring painting and construction tools including rollers, gloves, hammers, circular saws, post hole diggers, electric drills, ladders, etc. A cooler and water jug is also needed for every 6 people–these keep lunch and water cold for participants on their work site.
+**Tools:**&nbsp;<br />Each group is asked to bring painting and construction tools including rollers, gloves, hammers, circular saws, post hole diggers, electric drills, ladders, etc. A cooler and water jug is also needed for every 6 people–these keep lunch and water cold for participants on their work site.
 The full tool list is available for the registered youth leader under their customer account.

-**Personal Items:**<br>The full packing list is also located under the registered youth leader’s customer account but it’s pretty much what you’d expect.
+**Personal Items:**<br />The full packing list is also located under the registered youth leader’s customer account but it’s pretty much what you’d expect.
 A twin-size air mattress and bedding for sleeping, water jugs and coolers for lunches, work gloves, and modest swimsuits and clothing appropriate for a Christian mission trip.

 ---